Skip to main content

 What it looks like in practice

 Sessions can happen at home, at a clinic, or at school.
 The therapist works with your child on specific goals: communication, self-care, social skills, or managing challenging behaviors.
 Progress is tracked through data collection.
-The BCBA reviews data regularly and adjusts the program.
+The supervising RBA reviews data regularly and adjusts the program.
 Younger children often receive more hours per week.

 ABA varies a lot: structured table work, play based naturalistic methods, or a mix.
 Ask the provider what their approach looks like and how they adjust it over time.